dsobral/ADER17S/material/ADER17_practical.md

 One issue of removing the adaptors is that you need to know which ones were used in your data.
 FastQC can already tell you which one was used, and you can then go to the illumina manual to search for its sequence.
 Since Illumina is used most of the time, these adaptors are already integrated in tools like Trimmomatic, which also take in consideration issues like reverse complement.

-**TASK**: In Galaxy, Use Trimmomatic to remove adaptors from sample_adaptors.fastq using Truseq3 adaptors (for this you need to select to perform an initial Illumina clip, then select the appropriate database of adaptors) and use FastQC to see the impact.
+**TASK**: In Galaxy, Use Trimmomatic to remove adaptors from sample_adaptors.fastq.gz using Truseq3 adaptors (for this you need to select to perform an initial Illumina clip, then select the appropriate database of adaptors) and use FastQC to see the impact.

 **TASK**: As you noticed, you can use Trimmommatic to do both quality and adaptor trimming.
 In Galaxy, use Trimmomatic to remove low quality bases from sample_quality_and_adaptors.fastq, as well as the remainings of illumina Nextera adaptors that are still left in some of the reads.
 Like before, you may need to change the type of file from fastq to fastqsanger.